AlbertALi/course3_project/README.md

 # Coursera Data Specialization Course 3 Project
 data science specialization course 3 project

+## Important Note, running the script will download the zipped data sets, unzip it with "unzip" function to you working directory and use relative file references

+## If you prefer use the data that you downloaded, feel free to change the file path.

+## The script does the following
 1.Download the data set and unzip it

 2.Load features (x) and activity labels (y) column names